All Articles/

 Step 4: Take Immediate Protective Measures

-While waiting for landlord response, you can:
+While awaiting a landlord response, you can:

-• Seal food in airtight containers
+• Seal food in airtight containers.

-• Eliminate standing water sources
+• Eliminate standing water sources.

-• Use caulk to seal obvious entry points
+• Use caulk to seal entry points.

 What to Do When Landlords Don't Respond